How Does Flooding Affect a Home’s Value in Texas

 How Do Homebuyers Perceive Flooded Properties?

-Flood Risk Assessment: Buyers are more informed and cautious, often conducting detailed flood risk assessments before buying.
+Flood Risk Assessment: Buyers are more careful and know more about the risks of flooding.
+They often do detailed flood risk assessments before they buy.

 Strategies to Mitigate Flood Damage for Texas Homes